Querying Gold namespace

 Query foundations

-Start with the ASSETS table
+Start with assets table

 How to implement: